huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the cce pool resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the CCE pool resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new cce node pool resource.
+Changing this creates a new CCE node pool resource.

 * `cluster_id` - (Required, String, ForceNew) ID of the cluster.
 Changing this parameter will create a new resource.